 <h2 id="final-thoughts">Final Thoughts</h2>

-<p>Christaan Huygens, a highly gifted Dutch physicist and astronomist who is most known for his work on the centrifugal force (yes, that one concept you may have hated in AP Physics), the wave theory of light, and lastly … dun dun dun, the pendulum clock!
-Whenever you spend the hours away procrasinating, be thankful to Huygens for that clock you always glance over.
-No really!
-Clocks before Huygen’s clock were highly inaccurate and times would be as much as an hour off.
-Now, isn’t that helpful?</p>
+<p>Christiaan Huygens was a remarkably gifted Dutch physicist and astronomer, most known for his work on centrifugal force (yes, that concept you may have dreaded in AP Physics), the wave theory of light, and — dun dun dun — the pendulum clock!
+So the next time you find yourself procrastinating and glancing at the clock, spare a thought for Huygens.
+Seriously!
+Clocks before his were wildly inaccurate, losing as much as an hour a day.
+Now isn’t that something?</p>

 <h2 id="huygens-early-life">Huygen’s Early Life</h2>

-<p>Huygens was born to a wealthy family on April 14th, 1629, and was immediately put into challenging science and math courses from childhood through private tutors.
-His father was a famous diplomat and advisor to the House of Orange – yes, the royal family of the Netherlands.
-Through his father’s connections he was able to meet and talk with famous mathematicians.
-While Huygens was being homeschooled, among his father’s friends (like Galileo or Marin) Huygens met Rene Descartes who was most famous for his discovery of the connection between geoemtry and algebra.
-Makes sense why he was so gifted.</p>
+<p>Huygens was born into a wealthy family on April 14, 1629, and was immediately immersed in rigorous science and mathematics through private tutors.
+His father was a prominent diplomat and advisor to the House of Orange — the royal family of the Netherlands — and through those connections, young Huygens got to meet and converse with some of the greatest mathematical minds of his time.
+Among his father’s circle of friends, which included figures like Galileo and Marin Mersenne, Huygens met René Descartes, most famous for bridging geometry and algebra.
+It’s no wonder he turned out to be so gifted.</p>

 <h2 id="huygens-pendulum-clock">Huygen’s Pendulum Clock</h2>

-<p>Ok, so for some context, the clocks before Huygen’s pendulum clock lost 15 minutes a day, while Huygen’s new pendulums clock saw to only have a loss of 15 seconds a day.
-How did Huygen’s come up with such an incredible idea?
-Yes, he was a genius, but he also was inspired from Galileo’s findings.
-Galileo was experimenting with pendulums and found a property that made them useful timekeepers.
-It was the property of isochronism or that the period of swing changes based on string length.
-We know this from the formula, $T = \sqrt{\frac{l}{g}}$ where $l$ = string length and $g$ = 9.8 $\frac{m}{s^2}$.
-Although there is a restriction, you can’t have the rod length of the pendulum be too long because the amplitude will be too large.
-This will cause the pendulum to leave the cycloid curve and lose it’s isochronism.</p>
+<p>For some context: clocks before Huygens’ pendulum clock lost around 15 minutes a day.
+His new design brought that down to just 15 seconds.
+So how did he come up with such an ingenious idea?
+He was a genius, certainly, but he was also building on Galileo’s findings.
+Galileo had been experimenting with pendulums and discovered a property that made them excellent timekeepers: isochronism, the principle that a pendulum’s period depends only on its length.
+We know this from the formula T = 2π√(l/g), where l is the string length and g = 9.8 m/s².
+There is one important restriction though — the rod can’t be too long, or the amplitude becomes too large, causing the pendulum to leave its cycloid path and lose its isochronism.</p>

 <p><img class="small" loading="lazy" src="/img/clock1.png" /></p>